 Here are the best ways to prevent streaks showing up on your film in the future:

-• Make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
-This is a great general tutorialOpens in a new tab. about developing film.
+- Make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
+This is a great general tutorial about developing film.
 If you follow the link, step 5 talks about agitation.
-Also, watch this helpful videoOpens in a new tab. about how poor agitation can affect your film.
+Also, watch this helpful video about how poor agitation can affect your film.

-• Also, make sure not to over agitate your film, which causes development surges, and follow the manufacturer’s guidelines.
+- Also, make sure not to over agitate your film, which causes development surges, and follow the manufacturer’s guidelines.

-• Another possible way to prevent streaks is to pre-soak or pre-wash your film in filtered or distilled water for 2 – 5 minutes before pouring it down the drain and beginning the normal development process.
+- Another possible way to prevent streaks is to pre-soak or pre-wash your film in filtered or distilled water for 2 – 5 minutes before pouring it down the drain and beginning the normal development process.
 Be careful not to make your water too cold or too hot.

-• Use Kodak Photo-Flo or Ilford Ilfotol as a step in your development process to prevent streaks to minimize streaking or water marks.
+- Use Kodak Photo-Flo or Ilford Ilfotol as a step in your development process to prevent streaks to minimize streaking or water marks.

 11. What Is Heat Damage And How Did My film Get It?